jonniedarko/blog/_posts/2016-12-01--Extend-Angular2-Http-module.md

 import {Observable} from 'rxjs/Observable';

-// this is a straight copy and past from Angular 2 Http as this function is not exposed function mergeOptions(
+// this is a straight copy and past from Angular 2 Http as this function is not exposed but saves us implementing function mergeOptions(
     defaultOpts: BaseRequestOptions, providedOpts: RequestOptionsArgs, method: RequestMethod,
     url: string): RequestOptions {